steveLeVesconte/go-game-move-processor/README.md

 Follow the installation instructions above and then submit Submissions to the evaluateSubmission function to get a result.

-Refer to gameReferee.test.ts for many examples of composign well formed sumbissions and interpeting results.
+Refer to gameReferee.test.ts for many examples of composing well-formed submissions and interpreting results.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This libary is used by client app to evaluate go game moves.
-The client app submits a Sumission to the function evaluateSubmission which returns a SumissionResult.
+This package is used by a client app to evaluate go game moves.
+The client app submits a Submission to the function evaluateSubmission which returns a SumissionResult.

 index.ts exposes 3 types:
-     StonePlay
-     Submission
-     BaseSubmissionResult
-and 2 syncronous functions:
+     StonePlay              - the individual move such as "white stone at location 1A".
+     Submission             - all the information needed to evaluate a game move including a past game state for evaluation of Ko rule compliance.
+     BaseSubmissionResult   - the referee's determination of the legality of the move and the resulting game state including captured stones and new board state. and 2 syncronous functions:
      evaluateSubmission
      stringBoardToArray